English

 Decision support.
 ChironAI drafts the SOAP note from the consultation context.
 The clinician edits, attests, and signs every note before it enters the chart.
 ChironAI does not make a regulatory clearance claim; see Disclosures.

-ChironAI generates SOAP notes that physicians can sign.
+Chiron drafts the SOAP note from the encounter, and the physician attests it.
 The structural innovation: every statement in the assessment links to its underlying source field, source value, and source date in the chart.
 Click a statement; see the chart row that produced it.
+Nothing is final until the physician signs.
 Twelve locales.
 Versioned.
 Cryptographically signed.

 Must review before final